BlueMap-Minecraft/BlueMapWiki/wiki/webserver/cloudflare.md

 # Assumptions / Prerequisites
 - A domain you own.
 - A Cloudflare account.
-- Docker installed.
+- Docker installed. (depends on your linux distro)
 - A computer/vds/vps that always can keep running
-- A credit/prepaid card, paypal etc. (You dont have to pay anything)

 # Add your domain to Cloudflare nameservers.
 1. Go to your Cloudflare account, click on "Add a Site", write your domain, select the free plan.
 Cloudflare will scan your all dns records existed, you can add all of them, this wont gonna affect anything.
 After clicking "Continue" copy 2 name servers Cloudflair gave you and click "Done, check nameservers".